 Whether or not peak gold has been reached is a point of contention.
 However, production has plateaued over the past decade, and some experts estimate that by 2050, mining gold could be an unsustainable endeavor.

 While the precious metal can be melted and repurposed numerous times, much of the world’s gold takes the form of jewelry that remains out of circulation for lengthy periods.
-As gold gets harder to source, its pierce will increase.
+As gold gets harder to source, its price will increase.

 Interest rates

 The relationship between interest rates and gold prices is a bit complicated.
-In general, they have an inverse relationship.
+In general, they historically have an inverse relationship.
 Therefore, gold prices rise as interest rates fall, and gold prices fall as interest rates rise.

 However, as recent history has proven, it’s not a direct correlation.
 In its attempt to quell runaway inflation, the Federal Reserve raised interest rates at 10 consecutive meetings beginning in March 2022.
-In fact, the price of gold hit its all-time high in December 2023 amid the highest interest rates since 2007.
+In fact, the price of gold hit its then-all-time high in December 2023 amid the highest interest rates since 2007.

 Typically, though, when interest rates rise, it signals that the economy is strong.
 Under these circumstances, sentiment can prove bullish and investors may feel confident purchasing higher risk assets like stocks.
 If demand for other assets increases, gold and precious metal demand decreases and prices will subsequently fall.